Concordia University of Edmonton

 Concordia University of Edmonton, is a publicly funded independent academic institution in Edmonton, Alberta, Canada; accredited under the Alberta Post-secondary Learning Act.
 Concordia offers arts, science, and management undergraduate degree programs, as well as graduate degree programs in education, information technology, information security, and psychology.
-Concordia is primarily funded by tuition and private donations and as of the 2022, receives nearly one third of its funding from the government of Alberta.
+Concordia is primarily funded by tuition and fees, and as of 2025, receives nearly one third of its funding from the government of Alberta.

 History

-Concordia University of Edmonton was founded in 1921 as Concordia College by the Lutheran Church–Missouri Synod to prepare young men for preaching and teaching in the Christian church.
+Concordia University of Edmonton was founded in 1921 as Concordia College by the Lutheran Church – Missouri Synod to prepare young men for preaching and teaching in the Christian church.
 It was essentially a high school for many decades.
 It introduced co-education in 1939, offering general study courses and an accredited high school program.
 In 1967, Concordia began offering first-year university courses in affiliation with the University of Alberta.
 Affiliation for second-year courses began in 1975.
 The university graduated its first cohort of Bachelor of Arts and Bachelor of Science three-year degrees in 1988, gradually expanding to other disciplines and four-year programs.
 A formal separation between the high school and college (degree granting) was initiated in 1994.

 The affiliation with the University of Alberta officially ended in 1991 by mutual agreement.
 Concordia College operated as a denominational college affiliated with the public sector until 1987, when the Province of Alberta allowed Concordia to start operating as a private degree-granting university college.
-Concordia changed its name from Concordia College to Concordia University College of Alberta in 1995.
+Concordia changed its name from Concordia College to Concordia University College of Alberta (CUCA) in 1995.
 The high school program that had run within Concordia since 1939 separated into an independent institution called Concordia High School in 2000.
 Both institutions shared the same campus until July 2011.
 In 2014, the Alberta government announced that Concordia would be allowed to drop the word "college" from its name, allowing Concordia to call itself a university.
-On May 1, 2015, Concordia University College of Alberta was renamed Concordia University of Edmonton.
+On May 1, 2015, Concordia University College of Alberta was renamed Concordia University of Edmonton (CUE).